fly-lang/fly/llvm/docs/ProgrammersManual.rst

 .. code-block:: c++

   DEBUG_COUNTER(DeleteAnInstruction, "passname-delete-instruction",
-		"Controls which instructions get delete");
+		"Controls which instructions getValue delete");

 The ``DEBUG_COUNTER`` macro defines a static variable, whose name is specified by the first argument.
 The name of the counter